Kickstart your financial independence with these 9 (often missed) basic steps!

 Get more info for gay GenXers on queer money and retirement planning:

-✅ Hear the original Queer Money® episode @ 5 Money Steps Queer GenXers Must Make Today
+✅ Hear this original Queer Money® episode @ https://apple.co/2L8qvot

 ✅ Email us with questions @ [email protected]

-We’re David and John Auten-Schneider, the Debt Free Guys (www.debtfreeguys.com) and hosts of the Queer Money® podcast.
-We help queer people (and allies) live fabulously not fabulously broke by helping them 1) pay off credit card debt, 2) become part- or full-time entrepreneurs and 3) save and invest for retirement.
+We’re David and John Auten-Schneider, the founders of Debt Free Guys and creators of the Queer Money® podcast.
+We help queer people (and allies) achieve financial, relationship, time, and location freedom by helping them design their Wealth Builder’s Pyramid.

 Leave a Comment